uxtely/js-utils/static-pages-bundler/README.md

 ## Assets and CSP
-The production bundler inlines the JavaScript and CSS.
-Also, it computes their corresponding CSP nonce and injects it as well.
+The production bundler inlines the JavaScript and CSS files.
+Also, it combines in one script tag and computes its corresponding CSP nonce.

 ## Images and Videos